 Conclusion of the comparison between Les 2 Alpes and Alpe d’Huez

-Sports, family and festive atmosphere, both these ski resorts play the card of versatility.
+With sports, family and a festive atmosphere, these ski resorts play the card of versatility.
 With their many similarities, they attract a very diverse clientele ranging from the family with young children to the young party animal to the sports skier in search of beautiful slopes.
 Freestyle fans will, however, have a clear preference for Les 2 Alpes and its quality snowpark.

 What is the best property market between Les 2 Alpes and Alpe d’Huez?

-The price per sqm for Les 2 Alpes new-build properties is around 6,000€/sqm when it can reach 12,000€/sqm in Alpe d’Huez so to put simply Alpe d’Huez has a more high-end reputation hence the higher prices.
+The price per sqm for Les 2 Alpes new-build properties is around 6,000€/sqm when it can reach 12,000€/sqm in Alpe d’Huez so to put it simply, Alpe d’Huez has a more high-end reputation hence the higher prices.
 Both resorts should be linked by 2021 (18 minutes) to create a massive ski area to rival 3 Valleys.
-Now, if you think that the 3 valleys are between 15,000-30,000€/sqm for new-build properties in Courchevel/Meribel, then it certainly leaves room for price increases, either in Les 2 Alpes or in Alpe d’Huez.
-Les 2 Alpes has had a reputation more for partying with young seasonal snowboarders but this is due to change with more being done for families.
-Also, the architecture of new-build projects like Le Hameau and La Restanque will certainly do much to improve the ski resort aesthetics.
-In Alpe d’Huez we have several projects due to be launched, in mainly the Eclose and Bergers areas of the resort.
-More than 350M€ is being invested in new shuttle links, ski lifts etc to give the resort a new feel so wether it is Les 2 Alpes or Alpe d’Huez we feel that both offer excellent investment potential.
+Now, if you think the three valleys are between 15,000-30,000€/sqm for new-build properties in Courchevel/Meribel, then it certainly leaves room for price increases, either in Les 2 Alpes or in Alpe d’Huez.
+Les 2 Alpes has had a reputation for partying with young seasonal snowboarders, but this is due to change, with more being done for families.
+Also, the architecture of new-build projects like Le Hameau and La Restanque will certainly do much to improve the ski resort’s aesthetics.
+In Alpe d’Huez, we have several projects due to be launched, mainly in the Eclose and Bergers areas of the resort.
+More than 350M€ is being invested in new shuttle links, ski lifts etc to give the resort a new feel so whether it is Les 2 Alpes or Alpe d’Huez, we feel both offer excellent investment potential.